conda-incubator/relock-conda/README.md

 GitHub action to relock conda environments using conda-lock

-This action runs [conda-lock](https://github.com/conda/conda-lock) to relock a conda environment and makes a PR with the changes if any are found.
-By default, a PR is only made if a package listed in the input `environment.yml` file is updated.
+This action runs [conda-lock](https://github.com/conda/conda-lock) to relock a conda environment.
+Some features include

+- responding to comments on PRs to relock the environment
+- running on a schedule to relock the environment
+- customization of which package version updates trigger a relock

 ## Usage